Senior Gear Editor

 Pros: Great, innovative venting system

-Rab knocked it out of the park with their Khroma Kinetic jacket.
+The Rab Khroma Kinetic jacket perfectly strikes the delicate balance necessary for a backcountry-ready ski jacket.
 This stretchy hardshell is breathable, comfortable, and somehow still weather-ready, fully capable of blocking snow, rain, and wind.
-The “breathable” aspect of the jacket does allow more wind in than most would want in a resort-skiing jacket (there also is no powder-skirt), but for uphill pursuits, this jacket was a definite winner.
+The “breathable” aspect of the jacket does allow more wind in than most would want in a resort-skiing jacket (there also is no powder skirt), but for backcountry pursuits, this jacket is a definite winner.

 Best Value Ski Jacket